 It’s time to start planning your wedding.
 You want to start thinking of what defines you as a couple.
 Maybe you love a certain movie series and once a month you marathon them.
 Maybe a music festival is where you met and that place gives you the warm fuzzies when you think about it.
-These are things that obviously help define you as a couple, so why not incorporate them into your wedding?!
-Well before you do it, stop, pause, and think about how you would want to really execute it.
+These are things that obviously help define you as a couple, so why not incorporate a theme into your wedding?!
+Before you do it, stop, pause, and think about how you would want to really execute it.
 How is it going to look to your guests, in pictures 10 years down the road, etc. There are right ways and wrong ways to do a theme.
-Yes at the end of the day if it is truly what you want to do, go for it!
-But if you want to have a theme, in a subtle way, here are a few tips.
+Yes, at the end of the day, if it is truly what you want to do, go for it!
+But if you want to incorporate a theme, in a subtle way, here are a few tips.

 Now that you know what you want your theme to be, start thinking of ways that you can subtly include them.
 Maybe it’s in color schemes, floral arrangements, centerpieces, or other things that aren’t super flashy.
 I’ve even seen a Star Wars entrance at an otherwise country wedding.
 It fit them as a couple, but it wasn’t too over the top.
 It also was fun to see the entire bridal party dueling with light sabers.
 The picture below was at a Great Gatsby wedding.
 Can you even tell?
 The biggest give away for me is the feathers in a grand ballroom.
 I love how subdued the theme elements are.
 I’m almost certain that their invites had an art deco design, the wedding dress probably had a vintage feel, and that was probably close to it!
 Nothing too crazy, but absolutely beautiful.